 This splatter guard provides a convenient way to minimize grease splatter.
 It blocks more oil splatters than fully open splatter screens.

-Due to universal lid design, it covers several different sizes of frying and doesn’t fall off like standard splatter screens.
+Due to the universal lid design, it covers several different sizes of frying and doesn’t fall off like standard splatter screens.

 Thanks to its space-saving design, it easily fits in the dishwasher and in your kitchen drawer.